zencart/documentation/content/dev/code/158_order_language_files.md

 [Developer information on Array based Language files](/dev/code/158_language_files/).

 For backwards compatibility with plugins, Zen Cart 1.5.8+ still processes older define based language files, if they are the only ones available.
 This allows older plugins to work in 1.5.8.
+But the new format is preferred to the old format, as explained below.

 ### Storefront:
 - The main language file is `includes/languages/lang.english.php`.